Skip to main content

 Skip chapter intro

-The structure that makes all of this work is not just a product roadmap.
-It is a model for how every element of PF TECH compounds on the others.
+The structure that makes all of this work is a model for how every element of PF TECH compounds on the others.

 Seven-node claymation flywheel — Partners, Identify, Prototype, Alpha, Beta (MMP), SaaS, Feedback — arranged in a circular flow with glowing teal rivers connecting them and a sunshine-yellow spark at the centre.